SahilVijaySingh28/PeerChat/docs/testing.md

 3. Clear timeouts and intervals
 4. Reset global state between tests

-This testing strategy ensures that FlashChat maintains high quality and reliability as it evolves and grows.
+This testing strategy ensures that PeerChat maintains high quality and reliability as it evolves and grows.